Displayed Categories: Introduction

 \subsection{Revision notes}

-This article is an expanded version of the conference paper \cite{ahrens_et_al:LIPIcs:2017:7722}, presented at Federated Structures for Computation and Deduction 2017.
+This article is an expanded version of the conference paper \cite{ahrens_et_al:LIPIcs:2017:7722}, presented at Formal Structures for Computation and Deduction (FSCD) 2017.
 Changes include the addition of Section~\ref{subsec:amnestic} on amnestic functors, and various minor local revisions.